docksal/docksal/README.md

 <a name="setup"></a>
 ## Setup

-Docker is natively supported on Linux.
-Mac and Windows users will need a tiny linux VM layer - [Boot2docker Vagrant Box](https://github.com/blinkreaction/boot2docker-vagrant).
-It will be installed for you if you follow the instructions.
+While Docker is supported natively on Linux, Mac and Windows users will need a tiny linux VM layer - [Boot2docker Vagrant Box](https://github.com/blinkreaction/boot2docker-vagrant).

+On Mac and Windows [VirtualBox](https://www.virtualbox.org/) and our [Boot2docker VM](https://github.com/blinkreaction/boot2docker-vagrant) will be installed for you if you follow the instructions.
+_Boot2docker VM requires 2GB of RAM by default._

-Drude initial setup is done once per project (e.g. by a team lead).
+Drude initial configuration is done once per project (e.g. by a team lead).
+`docker-compose.yml` file and optional `.drude` folder are good indicators of Drude's presence in the project repo.
-Once installed into the project repo, Drude can be used by anyone on the team.
+Once installed into the project repo, Drude can be used by anyone in the team.
 To use Drude each team member will need to follow this instruction.

-`docker-compose.yml` file and optional `.drude` folder are good indicators of Drude's presence in the project repo.

 ### Mac